TRT Global - Turkish President Erdogan praises Pakistan's firm stance on Gaza

 Erdogan concluded by calling the Türkiye-Pakistan partnership a vital force for regional peace and expressing hope for closer future cooperation.

-Sharif stressed joint efforts to "beat this menace of terrorism" not only in Pakistan and Türkiye but "all over the world," noting that long-standing alliances are shifting and giving way to new ones.

-Pakistan and Türkiye focused on "enhancing economic collaboration, particularly through joint ventures and investments," in sectors such as energy, IT, and infrastructure, with the hope that both sides would meet "the mutually agreed target of increasing their bilateral trade to $5 billion."
+Pakistan's Prime Minister Shehbaz Sharif reaffirmed his country’s commitment to deepening ties with Türkiye, emphasising that joint efforts would help achieve the mutually agreed target of boosting bilateral trade to $5 billion.

-"Defence and security cooperation remains a pillar of Pakistan-Türkiye cooperation," the prime minister remarked.
+Speaking on the importance of strategic ties, Sharif highlighted that defence and security cooperation remains a key pillar of Pakistan-Türkiye relations.

-He also appreciated Türkiye's "unwavering support on the Kashmir issue" and reaffirmed Pakistan's support for "the people of the Turkish Republic of Northern Cyprus."

-Türkiye and Pakistan have agreed to "continue close cooperation in multilateral forums," said Sharif.
+He also condemned the killing of over 50,000 Palestinians, including women and children, calling the attacks brutal and underscoring Pakistan’s solidarity with the Palestinian people.